jcastillocano/jcastillocano.github.io/_posts/2018-03-02-multibranching-in-kubernetes.markdown

 ## Main caveat: DNS

 When you are dealing with external DNS, Kubernetes is not the king fo the party.
-Services like Google App Engine provides you external dns enpoints automatically for every version you deploy, while with Kubernetes you don't get more than a public IP.
-That is true there are some extensions (have a look at [external-dns][externaldns]) but the rule is _do it yourself_.
+Services like Google App Engine provide you external dns enpoints automatically for every version you deploy, while with Kubernetes you don't get more than a public IP.
+Even though there are some extensions (have a look at [external-dns][externaldns]), the rule here is _do it yourself_.

 At the moment, we've dealing with IPs only (since it is develop), but we have some ideas on the oven.
-IP works for us since we only access to features from our laptops, so after a new feature deploy we fetch the Load Balancer IP created on Kubernetes and we update our config.
+IP works for us since we only access features from our laptops, so after a new feature is deployed we fetch the Load Balancer IP created by Kubernetes and we update our config.
 But the problem raises with service discovery comes to play.

 As I said before, on Google App Engine you get endpoints like _your-version-your-project.appspot.com_, with HTTPS support, and they are discovered automatically.
 However, if you want to use your own dev domain, you still need to work